 Maxwell Falls trail is a popular hiking trail near Evergreen, Colorado.
 Unfortunately, it’s a very popular trail.
 The trail is crowded and parking can be difficult.
 Fortunately, I was prepared for both.
 I arrived at the trailhead before 7:00 AM on Saturday, June 27, 2020.
-The parking lot was already starting to fill up, but there was still plenty of parking available.
+I hiked the trail again on August 7, 2021.
+The parking lot was already starting to fill up (both times), but there was still plenty of parking available.
 If I arrived much later though, I would have needed to park on the road.

 To reach the trailhead, turn southwest on South Brook Forrest road from Colorado Highway 73.
 The intersection is a short distance south of Evergreen Lake.
 Drive 3.6 miles on Brook Forrest road.
 There will be two parking lots on the left.
 The lots are next to each other so either one will do.
 The trailhead is at the first lot.